mochoabuilds/Blunt-Coffee-index/README.md

 * street_block
 * census_tract
 * zip_code
-* BLUNT_adjusted - Adjusted index, relative to the income per person in area
+* BLUNT_adjusted - Adjusted index

 # CALCULATING THE BLUNT INDEX

-* The code is provided as a Jupyter Notebook.
-Code is written in Python.
-To run the notebook requires a little setup.

 # DISCUSSION

-* Based on results I argue that the relative ease and low cost of data collection could serve as a way of keep track of changes in city purchasing power across neighborhoods, as they happen, rather than in unknown intervals.
+* Based on experiments I share why the ease and low cost of the Blunt index could help keep track of changes in purchasing power across neighborhoods, as they happen, rather than in unknown intervals.

 # BIBLIOGRAPHY